zhzhang0225/symbolic_planner/README.md

 # symbolic_planner
-Symbolic task planner for moving blocks and triangles to desired configuration
+Symbolic task planner (STRIPS) for moving blocks and triangles to desired configuration